UltraMessaging/smx_perf/README.md

 Most of the latencies will be close to 128.
 It's the outliers that pull the average up to 156.
-The maximum outlier is 206 microseconds, which is less than the maximum interruption [measured earlier](#measure-system-interruptions).
+The maximum outlier is 206 microseconds, less than the maximum interruption [measured earlier](#measure-system-interruptions).
 See [Measurement Outliers](#measurement-outliers).